Ismailtlem/ismailtlemcani.com/pages/posts/clean-code-book-for-javascript-developers.md

 [Clean code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) is a book written by the American software engineer and instructor Robert Martin, published in 2008.
 The book is about programming best practices gathered from years of experience in the industry in order to write good and clean code that can be easily maintainable in the long term.
-Even though the examples that the author uses in his book are in Java, the book's concepts remain relevant for Javascript and programming in general.
+Even though the examples that the author uses in his book are in Java, the book's concepts remain relevant for JavaScript and programming in general.

 ## Some words about the author